byamashiro/Research_Projects/README.md

 # Current Errors and Pressing Tasks

 ### Outliers for Radio Burst script
--Values ~300 sfu that seem to be outliers.
+- Values ~300 sfu that seem to be outliers.
 Values will be removed, but each spike includes more than 1 point, therefore a single max threshold will not suffice.

 ### NaN values for Neutron Monitor script for lack of data